Counseling for Depression

 I decided to write a separate page about depression, because it is one of the most commonly reported experiences in my office.
 Whether clinical, circumstantial, or otherwise, most of us have experienced some form of depression or we know somebody else who is living with it.

-In my practice, I use person-centered counseling, mindfulness skills, and self-compassion practices to help others strip away the layers of suffering on top of depression.
+In my practice, I use person-centered counseling, mindfulness skills, and self-compassion practices to help others peel away the layers of suffering on top of depression.
 Suffering often takes the form of self-judgment and shame for experiencing depression.
 It can be helpful to see depression as part of our common humanity, rather than a personal pathology.